mikejernil/volumetric-render-engine/README.md

 - 6 slicing planes to visualize cross-sections

 > [!NOTE]
-> This repo is at it's very early stages of development and its basically an OpenGL Volumetric demo at this point, it is not a fully-featured Engine yet.
+> This repo is at it's very early stages of development and its an OpenGL Volumetric Demo, it is not a fully-featured Engine yet.
 We are planning to build more features like custom file loading, more volumetric FX & additional formats support (like DICOM, VDB etc) soon!

 ### How to Run